knocklabs/docs/pages/send-and-manage-data/users.md

 ## Sending user data

-If you've used a CDP like Segment before, sending data to Knock will be familiar to you.
+If you've used a Customer Data Platform (CDP) like Segment before, sending data to Knock will be familiar to you.

 ```js
 const Knock = require("@knocklabs/node");